 Immunization Requirements Reminder Letter

-1. “White” Sports packet is due before August 1st!
+1. “White” Sports packet is due by August 15th!

-2. No forms received by due dates means No participation at try-outs!
+2. Forms NOT received by due dates means No participation at try-outs!

 3. Every sports season you need to hand in paperwork for participation in a sport.